-Jade Grobler Rings In The New Year Rocking A Cleavage-Bearing, One-Piece
+Jade Grobler Rings In The New Year Rocking A Cleavage-Bearing One-Piece

-Jade Grobler delighted her 1.1 million Instagram followers with a new update posted on the first day of 2021 Eve.
+Jade Grobler delighted her 1.1 million Instagram followers with a new update posted just before the first day of 2021.
 In the latest post, the South African model decided to dress up in a plunging one-piece that flaunted her ample assets and insanely toned physique.

 The Bang Energy elite sported a sleeveless black one-piece made of thick, stretchable fabric.
 She wore the swimsuit in a dressier way as the garment doubled as a bodysuit.
 In another Instagram post, Jade wore the same monokini but in a different color.